-America’s National Ice Cream Day is celebrated each year on the third sunday in July in the U.S., which is July 19 this year — it’s perfect timing to use the excuse of a summer indulgence for a trip to one (or five) of the best LA-born and bred ice creameries in the Greater Los Angeles area.
+America’s National Ice Cream Day is celebrated each year on the third sunday in July in the U.S., which is July 17 this year — it’s perfect timing to use the excuse of a summer indulgence for a trip to one (or four) of the best LA-born and bred ice creameries in the Greater Los Angeles area.

 There are few things in this world that I love more than ice cream — and both luckily and unluckily, the Greater Los Angeles area is enormous which makes it very difficult to narrow down to just seven shops for this list.
 Therefore, I must also link to these top LA ice cream shop lists via Thrillist, Eater, LAist, and TripSavvy to offer plenty of opportunities to properly celebrate this once-a-year treat.

-Here are five of the best ice cream shops in LA (in my opinion) that I’ve had the privilege of visiting here in LA — with a bit of backstory on what makes them each so special (in addition to their stellar ice cream, of course).
+Here are four of the best ice cream shops in LA (in my opinion) that I’ve had the privilege of visiting here in LA — with a bit of backstory on what makes them each so special (in addition to their stellar ice cream, of course).

 The Dolly Llama (Koreatown, DTLA, Sherman Oaks)